Table of Contents

 Fewer loading-unloading stoppages

-Traditional freight routes often lead to a frequent movement to multiple loading and unloading points.
+Traditional freight routes often lead to frequent movement to multiple loading and unloading points.
 Consolidated shipments eliminate the extra stops and provide faster delivery of the goods.

 More visibility